Complex group rings and group C*-algebras of group extensions: Introduction

 \section{Introduction}

-Group rings first appeared implicitly in 1854 in an article by A. Cayley \cite{Cayley1854} and explicitly in 1897 in an article by T.~Molien \cite{Mol97}.
-They are very interesting algebraic structures whose importance became apparent after the work of e.g. R.~Brauer, E.~Noether, G.~Frobenius, H.~Maschke and I.~Schur in the beginning of the last century.
+Group rings first appeared implicitly in 1854 in an article by A. Cayley~\cite{Cayley1854} and explicitly in 1897 in an article by T.~Molien~\cite{Mol97}.
+They are very interesting algebraic structures whose importance became apparent after the work of \eg R.~Brauer, E.~Noether, G.~Frobenius, H.~Maschke and I.~Schur in the beginning of the last century.

 With a few exceptions, the first articles on group rings of infinite groups appeared in the early 1950s.
 A key person in that line of research was I.~Kaplansky, known for his many deep contributions to ring theory and operator algebra.
 In his famous talk, given at a conference that was held on June 6-8, 1956 at Shelter Island, Rhode Island, New York, he proposed twelve problems in the theory of rings.
-One of those problems was the following (see \eg \cite{Kap56,Kap70}).
+One of those problems was the following (see \eg~\cite{Kap56,Kap70}) which nowadays is known as the \emph{zero-divisor problem}.

-\begin{prob} (Kaplansky, 1956).
-Let $K$ be a field and let $G$ be a torsion-free group.
+\begin{prob} Let $K$ be a field and let $G$ be a torsion-free group.
 Is $K[G]$ a domain? \end{prob}

-Many of the problems in Kaplansky's list have been solved, and it has been shown that Problem~\ref{probZ} has an affirmative answer for several important classes of groups (see e.g. \cite{Bro1976,Cli1980,Far1976,For1973,Li77}).
+Many of the problems in Kaplansky's list have been solved, and it has been shown that Problem~\ref{probZ} has an affirmative answer for several important classes of groups (see~\eg \cite{Bro1976,Cli1980,For1973,KrophollerLinnellMoody,Li77}).
 However, for a general group $G$, the answer to the problem remains unknown.
-Nowadays the problem is known as the \emph{zero-divisor problem}\footnote{The so-called \emph{Kaplansky zero-divisor conjecture} asserts that the answer to Problem~\ref{probZ} is affirmative.}.

-On September 3-6, 1968, a major Soviet Union symposium\footnote{The First All-Union (All-USSR) Symposium on the Theory of Rings and Modules, September 3-6, 1968 (Chisinau, Moldova)} on rings and modules was held in Chisinau, Moldova.
-In that meeting, D. M. Smirnov and A. A. Bovdi asked whether an integral group ring of a torsion-free group can have units which are not scalar multiples of group elements \cite{DniesterNotebook}.
-This problem, in a more general form, was reproduced in \cite{Kap70} and is nowadays known as the \emph{unit problem}\footnote{The so-called \emph{Kaplansky unit conjecture} asserts that the answer to Problem~\ref{probU} is affirmative.}.
+The assertion that it has an affirmative answer is commonly referred to as \emph{Kaplansky's zero-divisor conjecture}.